baoshan/docas.io/copywriting/web.md

 ## Introducing Docas

-Docas is an automatic documentation service which not only documents your GitHub repo at GitHub pages, but also keeps them up-to-date when new commits are pushed to GitHub.
+Docas is **an automatic documentation service** which not only documents your GitHub repo, but **keeps them up-to-date** when new commits are pushed to GitHub.

 ## How Docas Works